Intrinsic alignments of galaxies in multiple projections: Jackknife regions

-As mentioned in Section \ref{sect:cov results}, the values of the normalised combined covariance are lower when using 64 jackknife regions than 125, especially for $w_{g+}$.
-This can be seen in Figure \ref{Fig:covariancematrix 64jk}, when comparing the left and right side of the figure: the right side is generally darker, indicating higher values.
-When taking the median of the ratios between 64 and 125 regions for all elements, we find that this is $\sim0.91$ for $w_{g+}$ and $\sim0.995$ for $\tilde{\xi}_{g+,2}$.
+As mentioned in Sect. \ref{sect:cov results}, the values of the normalised combined covariance are lower when using 64 jackknife regions than 125, especially for $w_\mathrm{g+}$.
+This can be seen in Fig. \ref{Fig:covariancematrix 64jk}, when comparing the left and right side of the figure: the right side is generally darker, indicating higher values.
+When taking the median of the ratios between 64 and 125 regions for all elements, we find that this is $\sim0.95$ for $w_\mathrm{g+}$ and $\sim1.0$ for $\tilde{\xi}_\mathrm{g+,2}$.
 Barring that, the same basic structures arise in both versions of the covariance, consolidating the trust in the measurement accuracy in general.

-The impact of the number of jackknife regions on the SNR gains can be seen in Figure \ref{Fig:SNR jk} and table \ref{table:SNR jk64}.
-While decreasing the number of jackknife regions alters the SNR compared to Figure \ref{Fig:SNR} and table \ref{table:SNR gain}, the main conclusions presented in Section \ref{sect:results_SNR} remain valid.
-Adding the second projections increases the SNR in nearly all cases, and in some, adding a third projection also adds additional SNR.
-The SNR gain also seems to be higher for reduced shapes than for the simple ones and is once again comparable for both shape samples (mass cuts).
-Furthermore, the difference gain in $w_{g+}$ and $\tilde{\xi}_{g+,2}$ seen in Section \ref{sect:results_SNR} is also still there.
+The impact of the number of jackknife regions on the S/N gains can be seen in Fig. \ref{Fig:SNR jk} and Table \ref{table:SNR jk64}.
+While decreasing the number of jackknife regions alters the S/N compared to Fig. \ref{Fig:SNR} and Table \ref{table:SNR gain}, the main conclusions presented in Sect. \ref{sect:results_SNR} remain valid.
+Adding the second projections increases the S/N in nearly all cases, and in some, adding a third projection also adds additional S/N. The S/N gain also seems to be higher for reduced shapes than for the simple ones and is once again comparable for both shape samples (mass cuts).
+Furthermore, the difference gain in $w_\mathrm{g+}$ and $\tilde{\xi}_\mathrm{g+,2}$ seen in Sect. \ref{sect:results_SNR} is also still there.

-The only qualitative difference between using 64 or 125 jackknife regions for the SNR gain, is that when using 64 regions, there are many cases (mostly for simple shapes) where adding a third projection is decreasing the SNR instead of increasing it, leading to sub-one ratios in Table \ref{table:SNR jk64}.
+The only qualitative difference between using 64 or 125 jackknife regions for the S/N gain, is that when using 64 regions, there are many cases (mostly for simple shapes) where adding a third projection is decreasing the S/N instead of increasing it, leading to sub-one ratios in Table \ref{table:SNR jk64}.

 In conclusion, the main trends and conclusions seem trustworthy, although there is some sensitivity of the results to the number of jackknife regions.
 This mostly shows the limitations of the jackknife method for covariance estimation, even when correcting for biases.
 Ideally, we would use multiple independent realisations of the simulation to estimate the covariance, but with the cost of running hydrodynamical simulations, this is not feasible.